 Questions & Answers

 The Detail Design project limits extend along the Queen Elizabeth Way (QEW) from East of Cawthra Road to The East Mall (a distance of approx. 4.5 km).
+The Contract 1 limits extend along the QEW from east of Dixie Road to The East Mall and the Contract 2 limits extend along the QEW from east of Cawthra Road to east of Dixie Road.
 The project limits are located in the City of Mississauga, Region of Peel, and the City of Toronto.

 This project is following the approved planning process for requirements of a Group “B” project under the MTO Class Environmental Assessment (EA) for Provincial Transportation Facilities (2000).

 The Ontario Ministry of Transportation (MTO) has undertaken a Preliminary Design and Class Environmental Assessment Study to examine the rehabilitation and improvement needs for the Queen Elizabeth Way (QEW) from Evans Avenue to Cawthra Road (W.O.
 09-20003).